Greaver77/valkyrie/Get-Valkyrie-Code.md

 ***

-Select the appropriate Visualizer Debian package from below:
+**If and only if you are installing a visualizer computer for operating a robot**, select the appropriate Visualizer Debian package from below:

 [MIT Vis02](https://drive.google.com/file/d/0B4Esozi1aH0sYkpWVjlTWHZwam8/view?usp=sharing)
 [NEU Vis03](https://drive.google.com/file/d/0B4Esozi1aH0scGZZN29mYTh1aWc/view?usp=sharing)